 - Calgary’s Next Economy: Tutorship eases the online transition for tutors

 A representative artist

 To adhere to the advocacy, artists of racialized communities are invited to submit their art proposals between July 22 and August 17.
-The mural is to be completed by September and it’s the first of four projects which will be finished by summer 2021.
+The mural is to be completed by September.
+It’s the first of four projects that will be finished by summer 2021.

 The selected artist will be given complete freedom in expressing their art.
 Aside from a fair fee, Pink Flamingo and their partners will supply the materials, equipment and manpower the artist needs.